rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/deployment-logs.md

 ![stdout or stderr](/images/core-concepts/logging/deployment-logs/historical-logs/stdout-stderr.png?classes=border,shadow&width=50pc)

 ## Streaming logs
 To view the corresponding deployment logs in real time, click **Live Logs** tab.
-They are streamed continuously in a terminal-like window, while you analyse the logs.
+They are streamed in a terminal like view ,and can be useful to view and debug your application in the cloud as it generates new logs.
+This is similar to similar to the _"tail -f"_ functionality one is used to in a unix terminal console.

 ![Live Logs tab](/images/core-concepts/logging/deployment-logs/realtime-logs/deployment-live-logs.png?classes=border,shadow&width=50pc)